 The Government is currently analysing responses to the consultation and expect to announce our next steps regarding the making of Regulations and publication of guidance later in the year.

-I have received emails relating to DWP letters being sent to GPs regarding sick notes.
+I have received emails relating to Department for Working and Pension letters being sent to GPs regarding sick notes.
 The Minister has advised the following:

 I am supporting the expansion of Heathrow Airport and am pleased that the government is progressing this.
 Heathrow is a well-positioned, world-leading hub airport which brings a great deal of benefit to the whole of the United Kingdom.